VISHAL-RAJ-ROY/Personalized-Code-Snippets-From-E-Maxx/README.md

 # Personalized-Code-Snippets-From-E-Maxx
-Personalized version of code from E-maxx site and all the links it contains for easy use.
+Personalized version of code from E-maxx ( [Link to English Version](https://cp-algorithms.com/) ) site and all the links it contains for easy use.